webhintio/hint/packages/rule-no-broken-links/README.md

-This rule finds all the anchor tags and image tags in your page and checks the `href` or the `src` attribute value is valid by issuing a request to the url.
-If the response is `404`, the url will be flagged as a broken link
+This rule finds all the anchor tags and image tags in your page and checks the `href` or the `src` attribute value is valid by issuing a request to the URL.
+If the response is `404` or `500`, the url will be flagged as a broken link

 ### Examples that **trigger** the rule